laurenmock/sherloq/README.md

 `{sherloq}` is an R package for detection capability that includes calculations for limit of blank (LoB), limit of detection (LoD), and limit of quantitation (LoQ).
 The package contains six R functions based on the Clinical & Laboratory Standards Institute (CLSI) EP17 guidelines for detection capability:

-1. LoB, classical approach (non-parametric and parametric options)
+1. LoB: classical approach (non-parametric and parametric options)
-2. LoD, classical approach
+2. LoD: classical approach
-3. LoD, precision profile approach
+3. LoD: precision profile approach
-4. LoD, probit approach
+4. LoD: probit approach
-5. LoQ, functional sensitivity approach
+5. LoQ: functional sensitivity approach
-6. LoQ, total error approach
+6. LoQ: total error approach